pscally1005/pscally1005.github.io/_posts/delete/DELETE2024-06-17-pumpkin-brownie.markdown

 - pumpkin seed butter
 - natural peanut butter
 - peanut butter
 Description: These brownies spawned from me trying to make my <a href="three-ingredient-brownies">Three Ingredient Brownie Bites</a>, where I wanted to swap the banana and peanut butter for pumpkin puree and pumpkin seed butter.
 The batter was much thicker, so I added some extra ingredients, swirled in a pumpkin topping, and thus these Double Pumpkin Brownies were born.
 They're sugar, nut,  and gluten free, moist and fudgy, and simple to make!
+You can also check out any of my other <a href="/brownies">brownie recipes</a>
 Instructions:
 - In a large bowl, combine together all ingredients for the brownie layer with a silicone spatula until fully combined
 - <center><img src="/assets/Food/Healthier Dessert/Pumpkin Brownies/pumpkin-brownies-unmixed.jpg" alt="" class="half-page"><img src="/assets/Food/Healthier Dessert/Pumpkin Brownies/pumpkin-brownies-mixed.jpg" alt="" class="half-page"></center>